hipe/tmx/git_viz/doc/issues/012-the-bundle-building-algorithm.md

 when a term uses another term in its definition, that other term will appear with a hashtag IFF it hasn't been defined yet.

-• a #path is a fileystem path relative to the root directory of the repository. this the internal, univerally normal way we represent filesystem locations, which themselves are transient data, as opposed to existing one-to-one with a #trail.
+• a #path is a filesystem path relative to the root directory of the repository. this the internal, univerally normal way we represent filesystem locations, which themselves are transient data, as opposed to existing one-to-one with a #trail.